 - Ultra Large Crude Carrier

-Carrying such a heavy weight would not only ensure that many oil containers are being transported, but it would also ensure that limited number of trips are taken to ferry a specified number of containers.
-A very large crude carrier and an ultra large crude carrier are also known as ‘supertankers’ because of their mammoth weight carrying capacity.
+Carrying such a heavy weight would not only ensure that many oil containers are being transported, but it would also ensure that a limited number of trips are taken to ferry a specified number of containers.
+A very large crude carrier and an ultra-large crude carrier are also known as ‘supertankers’ because of their mammoth weight-carrying capacity.

 The Shell Oil Company first designed the weighing system that brought into use the terminology of ‘very large crude carrier’ and ‘ultra large crude carrier.’
 As per the Average Freight Rate Assessment system, the denominations of oil tankers were based on the concept of DWT and the above listed oil tankers classification was introduced.
 The method adopted was very successful as tankers could be specified more easily on the basis of their cargo-carrying capacity and thereby reduce accidents that could be caused due to excessive cargo.

-Tankers and more specifically oil tankers are built for a very important purpose.
-With the help of oil tankers like a very large crude carrier or an ultra large crude carrier, the role and scope of oil tankers becomes far more feasible.
+Tankers and, more specifically oil tankers are built for a very important purpose.
+With the help of oil tankers like a very large crude carrier or an ultra-large crude carrier, the role and scope of oil tankers become far more feasible.
 Development is a major factor in today’s times.
-In order to facilitate better development of the human civilization, it is relevant that very large crude carriers and ultra large crude carriers are used appropriately and successfully.
+In order to facilitate the better development of human civilization, it is relevant that very large crude carriers and ultra-large crude carriers are used appropriately and successfully.